“Sourdough bread takes time…long and slow fermentation is the key to delicious healthy bread…it is an art.”

 Our bread freezes well.
 If you are unable to eat the whole loaf in one sitting you can freeze the bread.
 Slicing before you put in the freezer works great.
 Then all you need to do is take out a slice as you want.

-You can find Old Church Bakery breads/pastries at one of these locations: Main Bread & Butter, Nature’s Farm, Good’N’Natural, Fly-in Golf Course, Harth Mozza and Wine Bar, and Bellissimo
+You can also find Old Church Bakery breads/pastries at these locations: Main Bread & Butter, Nature’s Farm, Good’N’Natural, Harth Mozza and Wine Bar, Lacoste, and the St. Norbert Farmer’s Market!